RobotWebTools/roslibjs/README.md

 ## The Standard ROS JavaScript Library

-For full documentation, see [the ROS wiki](http://wiki.ros.org/roslibjs) or check out some [working demos](http://robotwebtools.org/demos.html).
+For full documentation see the [ROS wiki](http://wiki.ros.org/roslibjs).

 [JSDoc](http://robotwebtools.org/roslibjs) can be found on the Robot Web Tools website.